chechodan/olapic/README.md

 }
 ```

+## Requirements

+* php 5.4+
+* apache 2.2.16+

+## Run project

+`php -S localhost:8080 -t web web/index.php`

+Now the application should be running at <http://localhost:8080>.
+For other ways to start the application refer to the following [link](http://silex.sensiolabs.org/doc/web_servers.html)

 ## Silex Web Framework

 The silex web framework was used for this project.
 It was organised in such a way that use the controller provider, to handle the request with the 'media' route.
 This controller is located in the file 'app/Olapic/Controller/MediaControllerProvider.php'.
 The reason for this controller is to keep the code clean and with a structure that will allow us to extend and scale the project.